easyforger/easyforger-samples/README.md

 # easyforger-samples

-sample mods written with easyforger
+Sample mods written with easyforger.

+--

+This library is licensed under the LGPL v3.